hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 ## Payments for markeplaces

-If you are trying to build online marketplace there are basically two types of customers on the site:
+If you are trying to build online marketplace there are basically two types of customers:

   * buyers - people who buy stuff.
 You want to be able to process their payments
   * sellers - people who sell stuff.
 They should be able to get earned money out of the markeplace on their personal/business accounts